From Xojo Documentation

 You can also create empty arrays that do not specify a size.
+An empty array has a Ubound of -1.
 At run-time, your code can add elements to it or you can choose to Redim it to a specific size.
 These are the two ways to create an empty array:

 If you try to access an element of an array that does not exist, you will get an OutOfBoundsException.
 Here are some examples that would raise the exception: